kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 Regular UID / GID checks still apply, so the process either needs to run as root or exploit a CVE to get such permissions.
 Privileged Pods also have exception in the container runtime, the runtime does not perform any no recursive relabeling for them.

-As consequence of the aboce, it's possible to run an unprivileged Pod with a SELinux label say `c309,c383` and a privileged Pod with `spc_t` and both can access the same volume in parallel.
+As consequence of the above, it's possible to run an unprivileged Pod with a SELinux label say `c309,c383` and a privileged Pod with `spc_t` and both can access the same volume in parallel.
 When the unprivileged Pod starts, its volumes are relabeled with `c309,c383` and the pod can access its volumes.
 When the privileged Pod starts, it does not initiate any relabeling, and at the same time it can access files with any labels, incl. `c309,c383`.